 Students must not submit work for an assignment that has previously been submitted for this course or any other course without prior approval from the course co-ordinator.

-Extensions: Requests for extensions must be made to the Course Co-ordinator.
-Extensions will be granted only for unexpected illness, hardship or on compassionate grounds in accordance with University Policy.
+Extensions: Requests for extensions must be made electronically according to Law School policy Extensions will be granted only for unexpected illness, hardship or on compassionate grounds in accordance with University policy.
 Work commitments, travel, holidays or sporting engagements are not unexpected circumstances.

 Turnaround time: Feedback on the class presentations and written group papers will be returned to students within 2 weeks of submission of the written paper, unless otherwise notified by announcement on MyUni.
-Feedback on the Mine Tour report will also be returned to students within 2 weeks of submission of the written paper, unless otherwise notified by announcement on MyUni.
+Feedback on the Mine Tour report will be returned to students no later than Friday 17 May in Week 9.